 The BC model differs from many of the proposed models in Ontario because the rate depends on one’s citizenship.
 After 2019, the tax rate stayed at 0.5% from its 2018 level for Canadian citizens and permanent residents who are not part of a satellite family.
 However, if you are a foreign homeowner or a satellite family, your tax rate will be 2% off the value of your home.

-As BC’s tax is implemented by the province, it also works with Vancouver’s empty home tax.
-The taxes are, of course, different – theoretically, someone could be exempt for both or have to pay both when the taxman comes knocking.
-However, they have a similar structure of administration (declaring, audits, etc.) but come at a tax rate of 3%, meaning a Canadian citizen may have to pay Vancouver’s 3% tax and BC’s 0.5% tax for their empty home.
+Vancouver’s empty home tax has a similar structure of administration (declaring, audits, etc.) but increased to a tax rate of 5% in 2023 compared to 3% in 2021-2022.
+However, Vancouver and BC’s taxes are, of course, different – theoretically, someone could be exempt for both or have to pay both when the taxman comes knocking.
+Hence, a Canadian citizen may have to pay Vancouver’s 5% tax and BC’s 0.5% tax for their empty home.
 If Ontario were to implement a vacant home tax on a provincial level, it would likely interact with the taxes of its municipalities like Toronto similarly.

 In terms of effect, both taxes use their revenue to invest in housing initiatives, on top of their intended effect to deter empty houses.
 For the fiscal year 2020, BC raised $81 million for affordable housing programs.
-However, Vancouver and BC at large still remain seller’s markets – BC housing prices are still rising, with dwindling supply.
+However, Vancouver and BC at large still remain seller’s markets – BC housing prices are still unaffordable for many people.
 So, evaluating the effectiveness of the taxes becomes a bit of a chicken or the egg situation – is the tax ineffective?
 Or would prices have increased even more without their implementation?
-One of the tax goals, to stop houses from being vacant, seems to be effective, with rental units increasing in metro Vancouver (but experts are divided on the taxes’ role in creating that increase of rental units).
+One of the tax goals, to stop houses from being vacant, seems to be effective, with rental units increasing in metro Vancouver.